LibreTranslate/LibreTranslate/README.md

 You can run your own API server in just a few lines of setup!

-Make sure you have installed Python (3.8 or higher), then simply issue:
+Make sure you have installed Python (3.8 or higher is recommended), then simply issue:

 ```bash
 pip install libretranslate